bertt/tango/README.md

 - import package -> custom package -> TangoSDK_Ikariotikos_Unity5.unitypackage

-- replace google_unity_wrapper.aar (otherwise there will be crash on startup)
+- Only when using Unity2017: replace google_unity_wrapper.aar (otherwise there will be crash on startup)

 - add Tango Manager